Generic Name: acetaminophen (a-seet-a-MIN-oh-fen)

 - For pain and fever in CHILDREN: Stop use and ask a doctor if fever gets worse or lasts more than 3 days, pain gets worse or lasts more than 5 days, or redness or swelling is present or any new symptoms appear.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using acetaminophen capsules while you are pregnant.
-Acetaminophen capsules is found in breast milk.
+Acetaminophen capsules are found in breast milk.
 If you are or will be breast-feeding while you use acetaminophen capsules, check with your doctor.
 Discuss any possible risks to your baby.

 Possible side effects of acetaminophen capsules: